 - speak and understand English well enough to succeed in class and communicate with staff and residents in the healthcare facilities where she/he will work

 - Students pay $20 for a background check and $100 for the state Nursing Assistant Certification test.

 - Students are responsible for providing their own uniform and transportation to and from class.

 - Classes last for either 8 or 11 weeks.

 - Classes meet Monday – Friday from 8:30 a.m. to 2:30 p.m.

 - You must take our English test.

-- Telephone registration is open for the June entrance test (Summer session).
+- Telephone registration is open for the September entrance test (Fall session).

 - Register to take the test by leaving a message with your name and telephone number at 651-647-0191 x 314.
 Julie will return your call to complete your registration.